swarmfund/swarm-js-sdk/docs/submit_transaction.md

----
-title: submitTransaction()
+# submitTransaction()
----

 ## Overview

-You can build a transaction locally (see [this example](../readme.md#building-transactions)), but after you build it you have to submit it to the Stellar network.  js-sdk has a function `submitTransaction()` that sends your transaction to the Horizon server (via the `transactions_create` endpoint) to be broadcast to the Stellar network.
+You can build a transaction locally (see [this example](../readme.md#building-transactions)), but after you build it you have to submit it to the Horizon server.  js-sdk has a function `submitTransaction()` that sends your transaction to the Horizon server (via the `transactions_create` endpoint).

 ## Methods